General Information

 The former Glover House

-The Former Glover House was the private residence of Mr. Thomas Blake Glover, a British merchant during the late Edo period and Meiji period (mid-19th to early 20th century).
-It is famous for being the oldest Western-style wooden structure in Japan and the first to incorporate Japanese-Western architectural elements.
-Key features of this house include an L-shaped bungalow, a roof thatched with fan-shaped tiles, a brick chimney, and large colonial-style windows.
+The Former Glover House was the private residence of Thomas Blake Glover, a British merchant active from the late Edo period into the Meiji period (mid-19th to early 20th century).
+It is notable as the oldest surviving Western-style wooden building in Japan and the first to blend Japanese and Western architectural elements.
+Distinctive features include its L-shaped bungalow layout, roof with fan-shaped tiles, brick chimney, and large colonial-style windows.

-Glover came to Japan at the age of 21 and began his trade business, exporting tea and silk.
-He supported anti-shogunate groups such as the Choshu and Satsuma Domains and sheltered loyal patriots.
-He imported weapons, ammunition, and second-hand warships for them.
-He established the Kosuga ship repairing house with the Satsuma Domain, but Glover & Co. went bankrupt in 1870.
+Glover arrived in Japan at age 21 and began trading in tea and silk.
+He supported anti-shogunate factions such as the Chōshū and Satsuma domains and provided shelter for loyalist patriots.
+He also imported weapons, ammunition, and second-hand warships for them.
+Together with the Satsuma domain, he established the Kōsuga ship repair yard, though Glover & Co. eventually went bankrupt in 1870.